carlosonunez/blog.carlosnunez.me/content/post/one-weird-trick-that-might-make-your-macbook-less-janky.md

 In search of *anything* that might improve the state of things, I stumbled upon this interesting solution that seems to have made the slowness go away!

-If your Mac is freezing up or acting slow in general, give this a try:
+If your Mac is freezing up or acting slow in general, give this a try:<!--more-->

 1. Open a Terminal by holding Command (⌘) and Space, typing "Terminal" then hitting Enter.